- Fuel expenses have a big impact on the budgets of businesses that operate a fleet of vehicles.

 1. Partner with a telematics provider.

-GPS fleet tracking software enables you to track your vehicles’ performance and maintain driver safety.
+GPS fleet management software enables you to track your vehicles’ performance and maintain driver safety.
 It can monitor driver routes and patterns, fuel consumption, and other metrics.
 This technology also helps you comply with state and federal regulations, including the requirements for electronic logging devices, the International Fuel Tax Agreement, and driver vehicle inspection reports.
 Partnership with a telematics provider will ensure that you equip your vehicles with the right systems for your needs.

 2. Keep tires properly inflated.